 Michael Le Bas, in memory of his father, Captain H. A. Le Bas MC, RGLI who fought hand-to-hand at Rues Vertes in the Battle of Cambrai and was awarded the MC for outstanding gallantry.

-Brian Ellis, in memory or Private Ernest22080 Ernest Le Sauvage, 7th Batallion Royal Irish Fusiliers, who died on 29 April 1916 and is commemorated on the Loos memorial.
-Also 1250 George Le Sauvage RGLI died on 1 December 1917 and is commemorated on the Louverval Memorial.
-Also Ernest Le Moigne, who survived the war and Private Henry Frederick Wilkins of the Army Service Corps who also returned home.
+Brian Ellis, in memory of Private 22080 Ernest Le Sauvage, 7th Batallion Royal Irish Fusiliers, who died on 29 April 1916 and is commemorated on the Loos memorial.
+Also 1250 George Le Sauvage RGLI, died on 1 December 1917 and is commemorated on the Louverval Memorial.
+Also Ernest Le Moigne, who survived the war, and Private Henry Frederick Wilkins of the Army Service Corps, who also returned home.

 Jocelyn Le Poidevin, in memory of her grandfather, Walter Henry Hill, who served with the 145th Siege Battery, Royal Garrison Artillery and died on 24 May 1918.